Know Before You Go...

 Featured on the east end of the historic site at Yankee Hill Lock is

 the Putman Canal Store.
-The building is undergoing a restoration assessment and
+The building is undergoing a restoration project and

-will be closed to the general public for 2023.
-We expect restoration work to
+will be closed to the general public for most of the 2024 season.
+We expect majority of the restoration work to

 Schoharie Crossing State Historic Site